maxadamo/galera-wizard/README.md

 Acknowledgments:
 ================

-- a big thanks goes to Codership, the Finnish company who created Galera and made it available under public license: http://galeracluster.com/
+- a big thanks goes to Codership - http://galeracluster.com/ - the Finnish company who created Galera and made it available under public license